jaymz07/Tektronix-Python-Wrapper/README.md

 ```
 Currently only tested with Tektronix MDO4104B-3 on Linux Kernel 5.3.18.
 This should at least work with all MDO4100 series scopes.

 Some scope communication programs have trouble obtaining more than 10,000 or 100,000 points from these scopes.
-This issue has been fixed in this program, and the solution appears to be in the initialization of the communication.
+I revcall having this issue in Labview.
+However, this issue has been fixed in this program, and the solution appears to be in the initialization of the communication.
+Hopefully that statement is helpful to someone.